To get started today,

 Maybe even feeling a release in the side of your neck.

-Now turn your chin to the left side and then inhale to the centre and exhale to the right.
+Now turn your chin to the left side.

-Keep the shoulders as they are,
+Keep the shoulders as they are.

-Inhale to the centre,
+Inhale to the center.

 Exhale to the right.

-Inhale to the centre,
+Inhale to the center.

 Nice,

-Coming back to the centre here,
+Coming back to the center here,

 Look up toward the sky now,